LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 *	``int`` * ``monthdelta``
 *	``monthdelta`` // ``int``

-For the operations involving ``date`` objects, if the resulting day falls out of the range of valid days for the target month, the last day for the target month will be used instead, i.e. ``<?print @(2000-01-31) + monthdelta(1)?>`` prints ``2000-02-29 00:00:00``.
+For operation involving ``date`` objects, if the resulting day falls out of the range of valid days for the target month, the last day for the target month will be used instead, i.e. ``<?print @(2000-01-31) + monthdelta(1)?>`` prints ``2000-02-29 00:00:00``.